Ptkyr/Iconoclasts-NAS-Tech/tricks.md

 # Tricks

+This section covers general quirks of the game's mechanics.

 ## Fast charge shots
 With all gun types, you can manipulate how the charging works by pressing and holding `Gun` when the cooldown bar shows only a few pixels of red.